 Cash and Cash Equivalents

-Inventory consists of raw materials and finished goods of SUGARDOWN®.
-Inventory is stated at the lower of cost (first-in, first-out) or market, not in excess of net realizable value.
+Inventory consists of raw materials, work-in-process and finished goods of SUGARDOWN®.
+Inventories are stated at the lower of cost (first-in, first-out) or market, not in excess of net realizable value.
 The Company adjusts the carrying value of its inventory for excess and obsolete inventory.
-The Company continues to monitor the valuation of its inventories.
+The Company continues to monitor the valuation of its inventory.

 Property and Equipment